CSFrequency/react-firebase-hooks/firestore/README.md

   - `refField`: (optional) name of the field that should be populated with the `firebase.firestore.QuerySnapshot.ref` property.
   - `snapshotListenOptions`: (optional) `firebase.firestore.SnapshotListenOptions` to customise how the collection is loaded
   - `snapshotOptions`: (optional) `firebase.firestore.SnapshotOptions` to customise how data is retrieved from snapshots
+  - `transform`: (optional) a function that receives the raw `firebase.firestore.DocumentData` to allow manual transformation of the data where required by the application.
+See [`Transforming data`](#transforming-data) below.

 Returns: